 In 1702 he issued more stringent laws to regulate this matter and submitted the trade of antiquities to authorizations.
 In 1714 the architect and engraver

 Alessandro Specchi was asked to compile a catalogue of ancient buildings and works of art.

-The pope was also a protector of scientific developments: his personal doctor Giovanni Maria Lancisi, with the support of the pope, founded a medical library in Spedale di S. Spirito; the scientist Francesco Bianchini built for the pope a sundial inside S. Maria degli Angeli and supervised excavations on the Palatine.
+The Pope was also a protector of scientific developments: his personal doctor Giovanni Maria Lancisi, with the support of the Pope, founded a medical library in Spedale di S. Spirito; the scientist Francesco Bianchini built for the Pope a sundial inside S. Maria degli Angeli and supervised excavations on the Palatine.

 Pope Clement XI offered refuge to James Francis Edward Stuart, the Old Pretender, after the unsuccessful 1715 Scottish uprising, known as the First Jacobite Rebellion (an attempt to restore the Stuarts to the throne).
-At Montefiascone James Stuart married Maria Clementina Sobieska, a granddaughter of John Sobieski, King of Poland.
-The pope provided the royal couple with a papal guard of troops, gave them Palazzo Muti and an annual allowance out of the papal treasury.
+James Stuart married Maria Clementina Sobieska, a granddaughter of John Sobieski, King of Poland.
+The Pope provided the royal couple with a papal guard of troops, gave them Palazzo Muti and an annual allowance out of the papal treasury.

 Italian nouns can be characterized by the addition of a suffix; so:

 -accio bad: ragazzaccio bad boy